 Why You May Want To Avoid Predictive Dialers

 Predictive dialers can inadvertently violate the Telephone Consumer Protection Act (TCPA) by connecting agents to live calls before they’re ready, leading to abandoned calls and potential legal consequences.
+Under the TCPA, obtaining prior express written consent from the consumer is required to utilize an automatic telephone dialing system (ATDS) when calling a consumer’s cell phone.

-Companies can accidentally incur a high abandoned call rate when predictive dialers connect to live callers but no agent is available to take the call.
+Companies can accidentally incur a high abandoned call rate when predictive dialers connect to live callers, but no agent is available to take the call.

 To avoid issues, companies must scrub contact lists against the DNC registry, present accurate caller IDs, and have the means to log calls and opt-out requests.

 When using predictive dialers, companies can accidentally incur a high number of abandoned calls.
-How does this occur?

 Key Features of Auto Dialer Software